RobertVFrazier/Chess_Paths/README.md

 <h2>Features partially complete:</h2>

 Responsive design.
-Working at least acceptably well for all phones, needs more work for tablets and computer screens.
+Working at least acceptably well for all phones, tablets, and computer screens.

 Display of moves on the chess board.
 The squares which have been visited are colored with a semi-transparent gold overlay, but the paths made by each move are not yet being drawn.
 (Paths is right there in the name of the app, so that needs to happen.)

-<h2>MVP features not done:</h2>
+<h2>Known issues:</h2>

-Keyboard controls for those not using the mouse.
+Keyboard controls not available for those not using the mouse.
+Saved gaves: date & time stamp not always visible on smaller screens.

 <h2>Stretch goals:</h2>